ritik-rkg/AskMeAnyThing/README.md

 ## Demo Video

-Check out our demo video to see the project in action: [Walmart Sparkathon 2024: Warehouse Location Prediction Model Demo](https://youtu.be/YvM6wVqrztY)
+Check out our demo video to see the project in action: [Walmart Sparkathon](https://youtu.be/YvM6wVqrztY)

 ## Team Members